babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.Note.md

 oneFile.Save(dir + "output.pdf", SaveFormat.Pdf);
 ```

-### Extract Images from Microsoft OneNote Document
+## Extract Images from Microsoft OneNote Document
-Aspose.Note for .NET enables your .NET applications to list and manipulate images from a OneNote documents as demonstrated with following snippet.
+Aspose.Note for .NET enables your .NET applications to list and manipulate images from an OneNote document as demonstrated with following snippet:

 ```csharp
 // load the document into Aspose.Note.
 Document oneFile = new Document(dir + "template.one");